Computer Software Last Run Details

 Are you looking for another ConfigMgr/SCCM/MEMCM report?
+Are you looking for Power BI reports?
 Do you find that Configuration Manager reporting is difficult?
 Reporting shouldn’t be hard and with Enhansoft Reporting’s 150+ reports, sorted into 26 different categories, we make it easy for you!

 Find out more about the reports in Enhansoft Reporting by clicking on any of the 26 category buttons below.

 Still not sure that we have the right report for you?
 Just ask and we will be more than happy to help you out!
 Send a note to TechTalk@enhansoft.com.

 All of our free reports have the Role-Based Administration (RBA) feature enabled.
 This means that whether you are using Configuration Manager Current Branch or System Center 2012 R2 Configuration Manager, these reports will work with all RBA settings.